 In Service Account ID, type the account id created in the previous setup steps.

-In Administrator Account Email, type the email address of the admin account that was assigned the Service Account Admin role for the service account.
+In Administrator Account Email, type the email address of the Super Admin account that was assigned the Service Account Admin role for the service account.

 Click Save.

-In the left navigation bar, click SOAR Settings > Cloud.
+In the left navigation bar, click ATR Settings > Cloud.

 In the table, click Google Workspace.